The United States Computer Go Championship

 Programs are encouraged to implement the

-computer go modem protocol
+(now obsolete) computer go modem protocol

 to allow programs to play each other without human intervention.
 In a